aronchick/Project-Zen-and-the-Art-of-Data-Maintenance/Chapter_000000001/content.md

 The CTO asked what magic we'd used.
 I told him: "Excel and common sense."
 He didn't believe me.
 I showed him the Git history.
 He still didn't believe me.
 Some people just want to believe in magic.

-### A 2024 Update: The LLM Data Quality Crisis
+### The LLM Data Quality Crisis

 Here's a fresh example from the GenAI gold rush.
-In late 2024, a major tech company discovered their customer service LLM was hallucinating product features that didn't exist.
+In late 2025, a major tech company discovered their customer service LLM was hallucinating product features that didn't exist.
 Customers were getting excited about capabilities that were pure fiction.

 The investigation revealed:
 - Training data included speculative forum posts marked as "official documentation"